Falsification and consciousness: Inference and prediction data are strictly dependent

 \section{Inference and prediction data are strictly dependent}

-An immediate response to our main result would be to claim that it offers support of theories which define conscious experience in terms of what is accessible to report.
+An immediate response to our main result showing that many theories suffer from \textit{a priori} falsification would be to claim that it offers support of theories which define conscious experience in terms of what is accessible to report.
 This is the case, e.g., for behaviourist theories of consciousness but might arguably also be the case for some interpretations of global workspace theory or fame in the brain proposals.
-In this section, we show that this response is not valid, as theories of this kind, where inference and prediction data are strictly dependent, are empirically unfalsifiable.
+In this section, we show that this response is not valid, as theories of this kind, where inference and prediction data are strictly dependent, are unfalsifiable.

-In order to analyse this case, we first need to say something about unfalsifiable theories of consciousness.
-Clearly, the goal of the scientific study as a whole is to find, eventually, a theory of consciousness that cannot be falsified in experimental situations, because it is compatible with \textit{all} experimental evidence.
-This is a necessary condition (though not sufficient) any purportedly ``true'' theory of consciousness needs to satisfy.
-Therefore, unfalsifiability per se is not a bad thing.
-However, unfasifiability can also be due to pathological assumptions that underlie a theory of consciousness, assumptions which render an experimental investigation meaningless.
-Specifically, a pathological dependence between inferences and predictions leads to theories which are empirically unfalsifiable.
+In order to analyse this case, we first need to specifically outline how theories can be pathologically unfalsifiable.
+Clearly, the goal of the scientific study as a whole is to find, eventually, a theory of consciousness that are empirically adequate and therefore corroborated by \textit{all} experimental evidence.
+Therefore, not being falsified in experiments is a necessary condition (though not sufficient) any purportedly ``true'' theory of consciousness needs to satisfy.
+Therefore, not being falsifiable by the set of possible experiments per se is not a bad thing.
+We seek to distinguish this from cases of unfasifiability due to pathological assumptions that underlie a theory of consciousness, assumptions which render an experimental investigation meaningless.
+Specifically, a pathological dependence between inferences and predictions leads to theories which are unfalsifiable.

-Such empirically unfalsifiable theories can be identified neatly in our formalism.
-To see how, recall that~$\O$ denotes the class of all datasets that can result from an experiment under investigation.
-Put differently, it contains all datasets that can appear in nature when probed in the experiment.
+Such unfalsifiable theories can be identified neatly in our formalism.
+To see how, recall that~$\O$ denotes the class of all datasets that can result from an experiment investigating the physical systems in the class~$P$.
+Put differently, it contains all datasets that could, in principle, appear when probed in the experiment.
 This is \emph{not} the class of all possible datasets of type $\O$ one can think of.
 Many datasets which are of the same form as elements of $\O$ might simply not arise in the experiment under consideration.
-We denote the class of all possible datasets as: By construction, $\O$ is a subset of $\Obar$, which describes which among the possible datasets actually arises across experimental trails.
-Hence, $\O$ also determines which theory of consciousness is compatible with (i.e. not falsified by) the experimental investigation.
+We denote the class of all possible datasets as: